UoP-Team3D/ExpensEase/README.md

 ## How to Use

-The project runs through cross-origin resource sharing for development and testing.
+~~The project runs through cross-origin resource sharing for development and testing.~~

+The project runs together as one project, ran via the Python backend, follow the Frontend section to learn how to get it running together.

 ### Backend